Pearson-Higher-Ed/elements/docs/elements/buttons.md

 ## Disabled

 Buttons can be disabled when an action is not available to the user for the current context.
-Call to action has no disabled state.
+Primary and call to action buttons have no disabled state.

 {{#demo}}
 <button class="pe-btn" disabled>Default</button>
-<button class="pe-btn__primary" disabled>Primary</button>
 {{/demo}}

 For elements that do not support the `disabled` attribute, use `pe-btn--disabled` and `aria-disabled`.